Undergraduate preparation in chemistry opens the door to many exciting career possibilities.

 Others have used their chemistry degree to start careers directly upon graduation in government or industrial laboratories of both large and small corporations, working in areas such as environmental analyses, drugs, paper, and research.
 Some of our graduates with POEs in chemistry rise through the corporate structure to become top-level administrators; others prefer to retain close contact with laboratory research.
 In contrast to joining a corporation, some of our graduates are more entrepreneurial, and undertake enterprises such as family medical practice, or start their own companies.

 The Chemistry Department offers four designated POEs (plus limitless individualized POEs).

 - Chemistry: Whether you plan to go to graduate school in chemistry or seek a position as a professional chemist in the commercial or government sectors your undergraduate preparation in chemistry opens the door to many exciting career possibilities.

-- Biochemistry: POEs take classes in both the Chemistry and Biology Departments and develop a multidisciplinary perspective that prepares them well for graduate programs as well as employment in a variety of fields.
-Biochemistry students are often interested in health-related fields and many enter medical, dental, and pharmacy school, and other professional training programs.
+- Biochemistry: Students take classes in both the Chemistry and Biology Departments to develop a multidisciplinary perspective that prepares them well for graduate programs as well as employment in a variety of fields.
+Biochemistry students are often interested in health-related fields and many enter medical, dental, and pharmacy school, or other professional training programs.